shanrauf/Migaku-Experiment-Platform/backend/src/api/README.md

 ```
 {
-    Survey[]
+    surveys: Survey[]
 }
 ```

 ### `/experiments/:experimentId/surveys` POST (201)

 Schedules survey to be administered in the experiment (on frontend, if user selects existing surveyId, post here; otherwise, post to /surveys and then here)
+(Note I feel like this isn't an ideal route, but it'll do for now)

 Body: